isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Sometimes there isn't a good way of getting the template arguments deduced and sometimes, you want to specify the arguments explicitly:
+Sometimes there isn’t a good way of getting the template arguments deduced and sometimes, you want to specify the arguments explicitly:

     vector<double> v = { 1, 2, 3, 7.9, 15.99 };
     list<Record*> lst;